molssi-seamm/molssi-seamm.github.io/docs/users/installation/index.rst

   seamm-installer install

-This will take perhaps 10-15, though maybe as much as 30 minutes because not only is it installing SEAMM and the plug-ins, but it is also installed codes such as LAMMPS, Psi4, Packmol, and DFTB+ so that they can be used in the SEAMM environment.
+This will take perhaps 10-15, though maybe as many as 30 minutes, because not only is it installing SEAMM and the plug-ins, but it is also installing codes such as LAMMPS, Psi4, Packmol, and DFTB+ so that they can be used in the SEAMM environment.
 Some of these codes are quite large, so particularly if your Internet connection is a bit slow, it may take longer.
 Be patient!